Empty homes

 Problem properties

-We want to encourage owners to work with us to bring their property back into use but, if no progress is made, we are prepared to to consider enforcement action, which can include:
+We want to encourage owners to work with us to bring their property back into use but, if no progress is made and/or the property starts to cause a nuisance we are prepared to take enforcement action, which can include:

 • Formal notices to make a property safe, secure or tidy